 Sven Olsen was once an academic working in the fields of computer graphics and image processing; evidence of that part of his life can still be found on the web.
 But making an empire builder has been a lifelong ambition.
 The earliest programming and design work for the project that would become Stars in Shadow was done while he was in college, and dates back to 2002.

 Also known under the alias "Arioch", Jim Francis has long been a part of the strategy game community as the webmaster of Homeworld Shipyards and his Civilization V Analyst site.
 He has a background in both software engineering and digital artwork, and is also the author and artist behind the ongoing webcomic Outsider.
 Jim is responsible for the game's artwork and for much of the in-game writing, and changes code when Sven isn't looking.

 Frequently Asked Questions

 Stars in Shadow officially released on January 19th, 2017.
-We are still actively working on the game, and we post new patches with fixes and new features, and usually post new patches about twice per month.
-Regular news posts on the latest patch changes can be found here, and you can read our current development roadmap here.
+We are still actively working on the game, and we post new patches with fixes and new features regularly.
+News posts on the latest patch changes can be found here, and you can read our current development roadmap here.

 Q: How much does it cost?